nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

 **Extensions**

 * 2a.
-The event scheduler is empty.
+The event list is empty.

   Use case ends.